 - Slice the leeks lengthwise, separating or fanning out the leaves, and rinse under cold running water (this is a good time to check for bugs).
 Return the leeks to a clean cutting board and thinly slice crosswise.
 (If your leeks are very large, give the halves a second lengthwise cut before slicing crosswise.)

-- Assemble the lasagna: Lightly oil a 9x13-inch baking dish.
+- Lightly oil a 9x13-inch baking dish.
 Ladle about 1 cup of sauce into the baking dish and spread to coat the bottom.
 Cover the sauce with 3 lasagna noodles, leaving a bit of space between each (the pasta sheets will expand as they cook).

 - Cover the noodles with half of the mashed butternut squash, spreading it into an even layer with a spatula or clean hands (work gently so you don't break the noodles).
 Sprinkle with a third of the grated cheese (if using).
 Top with 3 more noodles.
 Ladle one cup of the sauce over the noodles and spread evenly to coat.